marian-scientific/projects/03002 - Low-power Electromagnetic Visual Indicator/FINAL_REPORT.md

 Design & Procedure
 ------------------
 ### Electromagnets
-Two 03002-001 electromagnets were fabricated and used in the implementation of both Concept A and Concept B. They were each constructed by cutting 1" lengths of the 3/8"-diameter stainless steel rod using a hacksaw.
+Two 03002-001 electromagnets were fabricated and used in the implementation of both Concept A (electromagnetic compass visual indicator) and Concept B (electromagnetic pendulum visual indicator).
+They were each constructed by cutting 1" lengths of the 3/8"-diameter stainless steel rod using a hacksaw.
 The resulting sharp corners were filed to remove sharp burrs that otherwise pose a risk of cutting skin and/or the thin wire used downstream in the construction of the electromagnets.

 A temporary wire-winding jig was constructed that suspended the coil of magnet wire in a way that could be ergonomically unraveled while the electromagnets were wound.